 As per Section 1102.3.C.3.c of the Zoning Ordinance, at any time during the review process, the Planning Commission may request clarification and/or expansion of this Statement of Direction based on additional information that has evolved.
-However, the Planning Commission shall complete their review of this application no later than April 16, 2019.
-March 5, 2019; with a preference that the Planning Commission hearing take place by February 5, 2019.
+However, the Planning Commission shall complete their review of this application no later than June 18, 2019.